Last Updated on March 31, 2022 by Grow with Bovees

 While there is an acidic aspect to it, citrus waste is an excellent source of essential energy for the plants.
 The minerals in the fruit keep the compost pile nutritious.

 Their smell keeps pests and smaller animals away.
 And finally, friendly insects will not be driven away because the breakdown of chemical oils is rapid.
-So as long as you do it in moderation, citrus is a great addition to your composting efforts.
+So as long as you do it in moderation, adding citrus to compost is a great addition to your composting efforts.